Celebrex

 Do not take CELEBREX if:

-• you are allergic to celecoxib, sulfonamides, a group of medicines which include, for example, certain antibiotics (if you are not sure if you are taking one of these medicines ask your pharmacist), or any of the ingredients listed at the end of this leaflet.
-Symptoms of an allergic reaction to these medicines may include:
+• You are allergic to celecoxib, any of the ingredients listed at the end of this leaflet or sulfonamides, a group of medicines which include, for example, certain antibiotics (if you are not sure if you are taking one of these medicines ask your pharmacist).
+If you are allergic to sulfonamides or any of the capsule ingredients and take CELEBREX, these symptoms may be severe.

 • asthma, wheezing or shortness of breath